<

 twenty-nine at this time).

-These were fairly typical circumstances all along
+Marauding Indians were a fairly typical circumstance all along

 the